in28minutes/cloud.in28minutes.com/_posts_ranga/google-cloud-choosing-a-database.md

 - Regional Service providing High Availability (99.95%)
 - Option to use SSDs or HDDs (For best performance: use SSDs)
 - Automatic encryption (tables/backups), maintenance and updates
-- High availability and failover:
-	- Create a Standby with automatic failover
+- High availability and failover: Create a Standby with automatic failover
-	- Pre requisites: Automated backups and Binary logging
-- Read replicas for read workloads:
-	- Options: Cross-zone, Cross-region and External (NON Cloud SQL DB)
+- Read replicas for read workloads - Options: Cross-zone, Cross-region and External (NON Cloud SQL DB)
-	- Pre requisites: Automated backups and Binary logging
 - Automatic storage increase without downtime (for newer versions)
 - Point-in-time recovery: Enable binary logging
 - Backups (Automated and on-demand backups)

 ##### Cloud Spanner

-Cloud Spanner is a **fully managed, mission critical, relational(SQL), globally distributed database** with VERY high availability (99.999%).
+Cloud Spanner is a **fully managed, mission critical, relational(SQL), globally distributed database** with VERY high availability.
 It provides strong transactional consistency at **global scale**.
 It can **scales to petabytes of data** with automatic sharding.

 Here are some of the important features:
-- **Scales horizontally for reads and writes**
-	- (REMEMBER) In comparison, Cloud SQL provides read replicas BUT you cannot horizontally scale write operations with Cloud SQL!
+- **Scales horizontally for reads and writes**: In comparison, Cloud SQL provides read replicas BUT you cannot horizontally scale write operations with Cloud SQL!
 - Regional and Multi-Regional configurations
 - **Expensive** (compared to Cloud SQL): You pay for nodes & storage